sendgrid/docs/source/Integrate/Tutorials/analytics_with_keen_io.md

 {% endanchor h4 %}

 Just like SendGrid, Keen IO is 100% powered by APIs.
 This means you can embed rich analytics anywhere you can write code.
 Here’s a link to our [Native Analytics Guide](https://keen.io/guides/native-analytics/) that will give you step-by-step instructions on how to embed your SendGrid analytics into your product.

-*Hope you have some fun with data and happy hacking!*